openbmc/docs/designs/mctp/mctp-kernel.md

 This allocation will expire when any of the following occur:

  * the socket is closed
- * a new message is sent to a new destination EID
  * an implementation-defined timeout expires

 Because the "tag space" is limited, it may not be possible for the kernel to